 A record will be kept of the seriousness of the issues raised and the credibility of the concern.
-All records will be kept confidential and will be stored in line with the school's Records Management Policy.
+All records will be kept confidential.

 It may be possible for the concern to be resolved by simply agreeing the necessary action or explaining procedures to the alleged wrongdoer; however, depending on the severity and nature of the concern, it may: